Horbenkodev/hugo-blog/content/posts/sticky-navigation-is-it-worth-it/index.md

 ---
-title: 'Sticky Navigation: Is it Worth It?'
+title: "Sticky Navigation: Is it Worth It?"
+draft: false
-publishDate: '2019-04-04T00:00:00Z'
+publishDate: 2019-04-04T00:00:00Z
-authors:
-- aaron-chichioco
+image: Web-design.jpg
+og_image: Web-design.jpg
 description: Web design trends rise and fall like waves in the sea of time.
   Beneath this attempt at poesy is an undeniable fact.
 Sure, some best practices, such as responsive design, seem like they're here to stay, but many will hit the curb in a year or two, if they haven't yet.
 Sticky navigation has been around for a while, but it's expected to become big this year.
 Should you incorporate it into your site?
 It depends.
-image: Web-design.jpg
-og_image: Web-design.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - ui-ux-design-team
+categories:
+  - design
 industries: []
-categories:
-- ux-ui
 ---
 Web design trends rise and fall like waves in the sea of time.
 Beneath this attempt at poesy is an undeniable fact.
 Sure, some best practices, such as <a href="https://redstagfulfillment.com/online-store-work-across-all-devices/" target="_blank">responsive design</a>, seem like they're here to stay, but many will hit the curb in a year or two, if they haven't yet.
 Sticky navigation has been around for a while, but it's expected to become big this year.
 Should you incorporate it into your site?
 It depends.